 Road transport has a number of attractions which differentiate it from other.
-The are:
+The are :

-- (i) The control of the route and the stops in route. - (ii) The ability of carrying baggage and equipment easily. - (ii) The ability to use the vehicle for accomodation. - (iv) Privacy - (v) Low expenses.
+- (i) The control of the route and the stoppages in the route. - (ii) The ability of carrying baggage and equipment easily. - (ii) The ability to use the vehicle for accomodation. - (iv) Privacy - (v) Low expenses.

-In case India both road transport and real transport are of equal importance in tourism develolpment.
+In case India both road transport and rail transport are of equal importance in tourism development.
 In India railways provides the principal mode of transportation for freight and passengers.
-Real service is more advantageous in bringing people from distant places.
+Rail service is more advantageous in bringing people from distant places.
 Indian Railways is the nation's lifeline and the principal mode of transport in the country.
-Geographically a vast country like India, the use of real ways is very important.
-The development of Indian railways has had great effects on the mobility of people as well goods; by doing so it has played a crucial role in the development of tourism in
+Geographically a vast country like India, the use of railways is very important.
+The development of Indian railways has had great effects on the mobility of people as well as goods; by doing so it has played a crucial role in the development of tourism in India.

-India.
 Cheap and easy transport as provided by the railways is the most important conditions of economic growth in a big country like India.

-The role and significance of railway transport in the exonomy is extremely important on many considerations-historical, economic environment, social and political.
+The role and significance of railway transport in the economy is extremely important on many considerations-historical, economic environment, social and political.

-- (i) Historically, because railways have provided the foundation for communicators trade and commerce and defence. - (ii) In terms of economy, the networks plays a major role in opening up the hinterland and widening the markets. - (iii) Environmentally, by being largely instrumental in the relative levels of ecological and environmental pollution. - (iv) Socially, by determining the trends of urbanisation, population shifts, the levels of employment and - (v) Politically as railways are vital to national defence and social securities.
+- (i) From historical point of view railways have provided the foundation for communicators, trade and commerce and defence. - (ii) In terms of economy, the networks plays a major role in opening up the hinterland and widening the markets. - (iii) Environmentally, it is largely instrumental in the relative levels of ecological and environmental pollution. - (iv) Socially, it determines the trends of urbanisation, population shifts, the levels of employment and - (v) Politically railways are vital to national defence and social securities.

-For the development of tourism in India, railway's contribution is of important the other means of transport such as waterways air ways, and metro's role in tourism development is varied in nature.
-But among then aiways is the most important whereas metro is of best important.
+For the development of tourism in India, contribution of raliway is of importance than other means of transport such as waterways, airways, and metro rail.
+Tourism development is varied in nature.
+But among them aiways is the most important whereas metro rail is of best importantce.

-9.4 Accommodation Facilities
+12.4 Accomodation Facilities

-Accomodation is the basic component of tourism the vary concept of travel-accomodation has transformed itself as hospitality industry on account of its utility in tourism.
-Tourism to a great extent dependent on the range and type of accomodation available at the destination accomodation is a core area of tourist industry and plays a distinctive role in the development of tourism.
+Accomodation is the basic component of tourism.
+The very concept of travelaccomodation has transformed itself as hospitality industry on account of its utility in tourism.
+Tourism to a great extent dependent on the range and type of accomodation available.
+At the destination accomodation is a core area of tourist industry and plays a distinctive role in the development of tourism.

-Accomodation facilities are of different kind depending upon services and its extent size room etc.
+Accomodation facilities are of different kind depending upon services and its extent, size, room etc.

-9.5 Classification of Hotels
+12.5 Classification of Hotels

-During last few decades the concept and the format of hotel have charged a great deal.
-There are various types of accommodation facilities catering to the increasing demands of tourst.
+During last few decades the concept and the format of hotel have changed to a great exlent.
+There are various types of accomodation facilities catering to the increasing demands of tourist.
 The size of the architectural features and the facilities provided and amenities provided differ from one establishment to another.
 The modern classification of hotels are as follows: